vincreins/28736907/README.rmd

 gdp <- readRDS("Question4/data/olympics/GDP.rds")
 ```

-filter data

-If in one event more than one medal of each level is won by more than one person,
-we have to filter that person
+If multiple individuals win more than one medal of each level in a single event, we need to filter out those individuals from the dataset.

 ```{r}
 summer_cleaned <- clean_summer_data(summer, 2012)
 ```

-Count the medals per country
+Count the medals per country.

 ```{r}
 country_medals <- summarize_country_medals(summer_cleaned)
 ```

-Combine country medal data with country income and development data
+Combine country medal data with country income and development level.

 ```{r}
 gdp_medals <- merge(country_medals, gdp, by.x = "Country", by.y = "Code")